 In May 2016, the Company acquired the development and commercialization rights to NeoCart for the Japanese market from Purpose.
 Under the terms of the amended agreement, the Company assumes sole responsibility for and rights to the development and commercialization of NeoCart in Japan.
 In exchange for the transfer of development and commercialization rights, the Company will pay a success-based milestone to Purpose upon conditional approval of NeoCart in Japan, as well as commercial milestones and a low single digit royalty on Japanese sales of NeoCart, upon full approval, if any, in Japan.

-The Company paid Purpose \$0.1 million in each of the three months ended March 31, 2019 and 2018.
+The Company paid Purpose \$0.1 million in the six months ended June 30, 2019.

 11. RESTRUCTURING